UW-CSE442-WI20/A3-runescape-market-watch/README.md

 - [x] styles (preston)
 - [x] change units (gp, 100k, 500M, 1.5B, etc...)
 - [x] proper resize... maybe cheat with breakpoints?

-### Scraper
-The data scraping utility is written in python and produces data in the following format:

-`name, id, timestamp, daily, average, volume`

-It needs to be updated to be robust, resiliant against errors / rate limits, and should be run on a daily schedule.

-### Market Watch UI
-This is a React project that makes use of the data produced by the scraper.
-It consists of a suite of components, with each d3 data vis encapsulated in its own component.